What do these two people have to do with immunity?

 ALLERGEN WARNING: Contains Shellfish

-I ordered Total Restore and began using it as well as eating yogurt every day, and making Kefir.
+I ordered Total Restore and began using it as well as eating yogurt every day, and making Kefir which contains:

 “It’s been accepted really since the turn of the 20th century, since the time of the Spanish neuroscientist Ramón y Cajal, that really the only place where memories can be stored is at synapses, the junctions between nerve cells” said Bliss, visiting worker at the Francis Crick Institute at Mill Hill, London.
 It was during his work in the early 1970s on the brain region known as the hippocampus that Bliss first demonstrated the so-called Hebbian principle, according to which, he explains,“if nerve cell A is connected to nerve cell B, and A takes part in firing B then the synapse, the connection between A and B, will be strengthened.”
 This mechanism by which synapses are strengthened underpins the formation of memories and is now known as Long Term Potentiation, or LTP.